Electrical Engineering (EEE)

 Electrical engineering majors are required to take courses in electrical engineering fundamentals including circuit analysis, digital logic systems, semiconductor device electronics, power systems and rotating machinery, communications, electromagnetism, and the design of microprocessor-based systems.
 Electives are offered in a variety of topics including semiconductor physics, machines and generators, wireless communications, networking, digital signal processing, biometric signal processing, fiber optics, computer architecture, instrumentation, and microcomputer interfacing.
 Design is emphasized throughout the program.

 A number of summer internships with organizations such as the National Security Agency and the Naval Research Laboratory provide the opportunity to work with scientists on improving the design, implementation and use of critical defense-related applications.
 We typically have a number of Trident and Bowman scholars, and many of our graduates go on to graduate study at first tier research institutions.
 We also have a number of students each year who successfully complete language minors, and we work with our majors to facilitate foreign and service academy exchanges.
 An electrical engineering degree also opens doors in civilian life.
-Having this degree is widely regarded as evidence of problem-solving skills and tenacity, and Academy electrical engineering graduates have achieved success in a wide variety of post-service careers including business, law, and consulting.
+Having this degree is widely regarded as evidence of problem-solving skills and tenacity, and Naval Academy electrical engineering graduates have achieved success in a wide variety of post-service careers including business, law, and consulting.

 Considerations for those who might be interested in this major